fmalina/revisions-blocl/help/why-room-rental.md

-A lot of mortgage owners have recently found themselves in difficult position, having to sell their homes or not being able to keep up with mortgage repayments to **stay away form repossession**.
+A lot of mortgage owners have recently found themselves in difficult position, having to sell their homes or not being able to keep up with mortgage repayments to **stay away from repossession**.
 Room rental is a clear path to **earning additional income** and getting your finances back on track.

 ---

 Room rental is a great way to get to know people and perhaps create lasting relationships.
 You’ll have your new housemates and new **friends** from around your neighbourhood.